johnty/HueControllerBash/README.md

 this is a very first version, so comments, suggestions, corrections, etc are welcome!

+this was mostly inspired when trying to figure out how to manually craft PUT commands to control the bridge. the core syntax looks like:

+curl --request PUT --data '{"on":true}' http://[ip address]/api/[api_key]/lights/[x]/state

+and this particular script simply allows you to chain a few extra commands and hacks together a properly formatted JSON payload to be sent via curl to the bridge.

 johnty wang, nov 2015
 (info at [firstname].ca)